mkffl/mkffl.github.io/_posts/2021-10-28-Decisions-Part-2.markdown

 res2: Vector[Double] = Vector(0.0, 0.0, 0.0, 0.0, 0.007871325628334973, 0.0, 0.0, 0.012501517174414365, 0.07484429961857492, 0.19986233803966608, 0.6509123275478419, 1.912732127685398, 5.629137095074125, 20.780299658804417, 55.4692317028767, 82.21206052514438, 360.01869158876053, Infinity, Infinity, Infinity, Infinity, Infinity, NaN, Infinity, NaN)
 ```

 With likelihood ratios available, the connection to the Bayes decision threshold becomes apparent by going back to the isocost equation.
-The derivative of the "north west-most" line is $e^{-\theta}$ and is also a tangeant to the ROC curve - if not, we could shift the isocost and get a lower risk.
-That means that the optimal thresholds are at $\text{LR}=e^{-\theta}$ i.e. $\text{LLR}=-\theta$, which is equation 1.1.
+The derivative of the "north west-most" line is $e^{-\theta}$ and is also a tangent to the ROC curve - if not, we could shift the isocost and get a lower risk.
+That means that the optimal thresholds are at $\text{LR}=e^{-\theta}$, i.e. $\text{LLR}=-\theta$, which is equation 1.1.

-So far, we have made no assumptions about the shape of the ROC curve, so there can be many solutions, but the next section will cover monotonicity, which guarantees that there is only one optimal cutoff solution.
+So far, we have made no assumptions about the shape of the ROC curve, so there can be many solutions, but the next section will cover monotonicity, which guarantees that there is only one optimal cut-off.

 The graphs below show the relationships between CCD, LLR and ROC plots.
 The isocost corresponds to the fraud application of Part 1, `AppParameters(p_w1=0.5,Cmiss=25,Cfa=5)`, which penalizes false negatives 5 times more than false positives.

 {% include demo15-bayesdecisions2.html %}

-The ROC curve emphasizes that the optimal decision point is determined by a tradeoff between missing errors and false alarm errors.
+The ROC curve emphasizes the tradeoff between missing and false alarm errors in determining the optimal decision.
 As long as the curve is not flat, we get a lower miss rate $\text{Pmiss}$ if we accept a higher false alarm rate $\text{Pfa}$.

-How much $\text{Pfa}$ we tolerate is determined by application parameters, captured by the derivative of the isocost line.
+How much $\text{Pfa}$ we tolerate is determined by the application type, captured by the derivative of the isocost line.
 Given flat priors and high Cmiss, our application requires low $\text{Pmiss}$ and thus tolerates high Pfa.
 Visually, that corresponds to operating points in the right upper-hand corner.

 The graph also shows the connections between LLR and ROC.
 The fraud application penalizes false negatives heavily, which corresponds to a low $\delta$ in the definition above and therefore to a flattish ROC isocost, which maps to the low threshold in the LLR graph.